LeonKohli/LeonKohli/README.md

 ## Daily Joke

 <!--joke-start-->
-How do you know God is a shitty programmer? - He wrote the OS for an entire universe, but didn't leave a single useful comment.
+What do you call a developer who doesn't comment code? - A developer.

 <!--joke-end-->